turingschool/career-development-curriculum/module_two/flower_exercise.md

 * Share Out/Closing (5 mins)

 ### Opening
-Close your eyes for a moment and think back to when you were a young child and you first thought about what you wanted to be when you grow up.
-Maybe you dreamed of being a doctor, an astronaut, a singer, a professional athlete, a teacher -- what about those dreams were exciting and appealing to you?
+**Turn & Talk:** Last mod, you were asked to write a job description for yourself as a software developer:
+* What are some of the ways you see yourself excelling as a software developer?
+* What excites you most right now about this career?

-Today we'll talk about the steps you can take to make sure that you recapture those feelings of excitement and passion in your new career as a software developer.
+Today we'll talk about the steps you can take to make sure that you continue building those feelings of excitement and passion in your new career as a software developer.
 After all, you're making this career transition because you weren't happy in your last job -- let's make sure that your happiness is front and center in your new career.

 This relates directly to our mission at Turing as we strive for all students to **succeed in high-fulfillment technical careers.**